 - Understanding disease epidemiology in different contexts

 - Prevention (vaccines and other strategies, such as antivirals to prevent hepatitis and cytomegalovirus) for high-priority infectious diseases

 - Treatment, including pharmacokinetics and safety of antimicrobials in pediatric and pregnant/breastfeeding populations

-- Effect of infectious diseases (and their treatment) on maternal and pregnancy outcomes, the fetus, and the child
+- Effect of infectious diseases (and their treatment) on maternal and pregnancy outcomes, the placenta, the fetus, and the child